History of Keira Knightley in Timeline

 October 2015: Broadway Debut in Thérèse Raquin

-2015: Birth of First Daughter
+2015: Birth of first daughter

-2015: Broadway Production: Thérèse Raquin
+2015: Broadway Debut in Thérèse Raquin

 In 2015, Keira Knightley starred as the titular heroine in the Broadway production of Thérèse Raquin.